Lifecycle, EOL, EOS, Decommissioning, and Configuration Management

 Version controlShows who changed what and when

-Configuration backupSupports recovery after hardware failure or bad changes
+Configuration backupRecovery after hardware failure or a bad change

 Drift detectionFinds unauthorized or accidental differences

-Rollback planRestores known good state when a change fails
+Rollback planRestores a known-good state when a change fails

-Configuration files may include sensitive information such as SNMP communities, pre-shared keys, local usernames, TACACS or RADIUS details, IP addressing, and management paths.
-Store backups securely and restrict access.
+Configuration files often contain sensitive data: SNMP communities, pre-shared keys, local usernames, TACACS+ or RADIUS secrets, IP addressing, and management paths.
+Store backups encrypted and access-controlled, and tie each backup to a change record so you can recover the exact pre-change state.

 Practical Scenario

 A wireless controller is approaching end of support.
-A good lifecycle plan identifies affected AP models, licensing, support expiration, replacement compatibility, migration steps, maintenance windows, configuration backups, rollback options, documentation updates, and decommissioning tasks for the old controller.
+A solid lifecycle plan identifies affected AP models, licensing, support expiration, replacement compatibility, migration steps, the maintenance window, a configuration backup, rollback options, documentation updates, and the decommissioning tasks for the old controller — including pulling its DNS, IPAM, and monitoring entries.

 Common Exam Traps